GStreamer/gstreamer/Playback+tutorial+1+Playbin+usage.markdown

   - How to gather information regarding each stream.

-As a side note, even though its name is `playbin2`, you can pronounce it “playbin”, since the original `playbin` element is deprecated and nobody should be using it.
+As a side note, even though its name is `playbin`, you can pronounce it “playbin”, since the original `playbin` element is deprecated and nobody should be using it.